home-assistant/developers.home-assistant/blog/2022-10-14-deprecate-unit-system.md

 As of Home Assistant Core 2022.11, the `is_metric` and `name` properties of a unit system are deprecated and should not be used.

-Custom components referencing these properties will need to be adjusted to use instance checks instead.
+Custom integrations referencing these properties will need to be adjusted to use instance checks instead.

 Correct:
 ```python